Gary Clark

 Bob Boyett

-- Maura Spence-Carroll
+by Maura Spence-Carroll

 Bob Boyett was an Air Force veteran, former CIA officer, retired rancher, and a loving father and Grandbob who played a mean game of poker.
 He was a stoic man with a great faith in the goodness of humanity and a fantastic storyteller whether giving a keynote speech or spinning a yarn on the back porch.
 After his retirement, he continued volunteering across the United States but especially dedicated himself to raising funds for the Texas Elks Camp, which provided a summer camp experience for children with special needs and those in the foster care system free of charge.
 On April 23, 2016, Grandbob was diagnosed with pancreatic cancer after months of missed symptoms at doctor appointments and ER visits.
 At 75 years old, he had lived a long and fulfilling life, and treatment options would only grant him an extra 6-18 months at best.
 He passed away at home on May 30, 2016, surrounded by the family he loved so dearly as my aunt and I held his hands.